source-academy/general/educator/assessment/README.md

 ## TESTCASES

 Represents the test cases that are used to judge a student's code.
+Typically used together with serverside autograding (if configured).
 Optional.

 ### CHILDREN